GyuyeongKim/NetLR-public/README.md

 1. Switch data plane code
 2. Switch control plane code
-   - Python2 version (controller_vldb_ver.py, VLDB'22 version with SDE9.2)
+   - Python2 version (controller_vldb_ver.py, VLDB'22 version with SDE 9.2)
-   - Python3 version (controller_python3.py, as of 2024/01/28) // Please use this one with SDE9.7 now because python2 is deprecated
+   - Python3 version (controller_python3.py, as of 2024/01/28) // Please use this one with SDE 9.7 now because python2 is deprecated
+- Client-server application codes are not public, since we are unable to make the code work in our latest testbed environments due to lots of deprecated features.
+We believe that people can write a simple client-server application at ease since our core mechanism is in the switch, not in the client/server application.

 # Contents